Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 SPICED Discovery Questions

-SPICED (Situation, Pain, Impact, Critical Event, Decision) is a newer framework that works well for SaaS and recurring revenue businesses.
+SPICED (Situation, Pain, Impact, Critical Event, Decision) is a newer framework that works well for SaaS.
 It emphasises urgency through critical events and is particularly effective for understanding why now.

 Situation: